ziad-saab/react-intro-workshop/README.md

 It's a simple, flat JavaScript object.
 The API URL is always the same prefix, and ends with the username.
 Easy.

 The next thing we need to do is find out what's the best place to make our AJAX call.
-We need to do it as soon as our component instance gets mounted on the screen.
+We need to do it as soon as our component instance gets mounted in the DOM.
 What's that I hear? `componentDidMount`!
-React will call this method as soon as our component has been mounted on the screen.
+React will call this method as soon as our component has been mounted in the DOM.

 Implement `componentDidMount` for your `GithubProfile` component.
 In it, use `$.getJSON` to load the appropriate GitHub API URL for the username in your props.
 In the callback, use `this.setState` to add a `user` object to your state, and set it  to the response of the AJAX call.